-Available tests include the likes of Clinistix® (suitable for screening for glycosuria only), Micral-Test II® or Microbumintest® (detect microalbuminuria) and the more commonly used multiple combination strips, eg five tests on each strip - detects blood, ketones, glucose, pH and protein, or seven tests on each strip - tests for blood, ketones, glucose, pH, bilirubin, urobilinogen and protein.
+Available tests include the likes of Multistix® (suitable for screening for glycosuria only), Micral-Test II® or Microalbustix® (detect microalbuminuria) and the more commonly used multiple combination strips - eg, five tests on each strip (detects blood, ketones, glucose, pH and protein), or seven tests on each strip (tests for blood, ketones, glucose, pH, bilirubin, urobilinogen and protein).

 The colour of the urine can vary greatly.
 Normal urine varies from colourless to dark yellow.
 Various factors can affect urine colour.

 |Brown||Bile pigments, myoglobin||Levodopa, metronidazole, nitrofurantoin, some antimalarial agents, fava beans|

 |Green or blue||Pseudomonal urinary tract infection (UTI), biliverdin||Amitriptyline, indigo carmine, IV cimetidine, IV promethazine, methylthioninium chloride, triamterene|

 |Red||Haematuria, haemoglobinuria, myoglobinuria, porphyria||Beets, blackberries, rhubarb, phenolphthalein, rifampicin|

 |Yellow||Concentrated urine (orange to gold in dehydration)||Carrots, cascara|

 - Contamination with vaginal mucus or epithelial cells.